 The best movies on Amazon Prime right now

-Fear not though, for we have now crafted a list of films to give a try if you find yourself exploring the offerings on Amazon Prime.
+Fear not though, for we have now crafted a list of films to give a try if you find yourself exploring the offerings on Amazon Prime Video.
 The choices range from riotously funny, to borderline incomprehensible (in a good way), all the way towards the more deeply disturbing, if that's what you're into.

 The Big Sick (2017)